 - A Standard Breathing Space is available to anyone with problem debt.
 It gives them legal protections from creditor action for up to 60 days.
 The protections include pausing most enforcement action and contact from creditors and freezing most interest and charges on their debts.

 - A Mental Health Crisis Breathing Space is only available to someone who is receiving mental health crisis treatment and it has some stronger protections.
 It lasts as long as the person’s mental health crisis treatment, plus 30 days (no matter how long the crisis treatment lasts).

-Creditors who are informed the debt has been put in to a Breathing Space must apply the protections and cease all action related to that debt.
+Creditors who are informed the debt has been put into a Breathing Space must apply the protections and cease all activities related to that debt.
 It is possible for a debt to be added to a Breathing Space at a later date because it was only identified once the Breathing Space had commenced.

 The Only Way is Up

 It is difficult to find a business or individual that has not been affected by the pandemic.
 Everyone, from a sole trader run from the attic to an international conglomerate achieving low earth orbit, has been impacted by the last 18 months and will continue to be affected.